zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 So the “left rear tire” would be the tire in the ba ck of the car on the left hand side.
 Minisa says that the tire in the left rear “has a s low leak” (leak).
 A “leak” is when you have a small hole in something that has either air or liquid in it, that allows the air or liquid to escape, to go out of the conta iner.
 If a tire has a “slow leak,” as Minisa describes it, it means that air is slowly es caping from the tire, but not so fast that the tire becomes flat.

 Minisa says she just inflated the tire the last tim e she was at the gas station.
 “To inflate” (inflate) in this case means to put air in to something.
 If your tire is flat, you have to inflate it.
-You have to put more air into i t.
+You have to put more air into it.
 We might also say “blow up” the tire.
 A “gas station” is a place where you buy gaso line for your car.
 Typically, gas stations also have air pumps, which are machines th at allow you to inflate a tire.

 However, Jaloliddin says, “No, really, I think you need to pull off to the side of the road.”
 “To pull off to the side of the road” means to take your car and park it along the side of a road or a street so that you are not actually on the main part of the road or street.
 Minisa says, “We’re on a bus y freeway, but if you insist.”
 Minisa is pointing out that they’re on a freeway, w hich is a special road where people drive fast – at least, if they can.